jadecobra/python_tdd_exercises/source/classes/family_ties.rst

   .. code-block:: shell

     AttributeError:
-        'Joe' object has no attribute 'the_first'.
+        'Joe' object has no attribute 'first_name'.
         Did you mean: 'last_name'?

   because this happens when ``joe = src.family_ties.Joe()`` runs